-- Remove from the heat and let cool.
+Remove from the heat and let cool.

+- Freeze ponzu to use later.
 One easy method is to freeze any you won't use immediately in an ice cube tray.
 Once frozen, pop out the cubes and keep them in a plastic freezer bag in the freezer.
-Then when you want ponzu to use in a recipe, simply thaw the amount you wish and use it.
+Then when you want ponzu to use in a recipe, simply thaw the amount you wish to use.

-This sauce also complements traditional Japanese steamed or grilled fish or shrimp dishes.
+- This sauce also complements traditional Japanese steamed or grilled fish or shrimp dishes.
 A drizzle of ponzu on sashimi or hiyayakko is also favored.
 It is often used as a dipping sauce for shabu shabu hot pots or for teppanyaki grilled meat, seafood, and vegetables.

-Another use of ponzu is as a salad dressing.
+- Another use for ponzu is as a salad dressing.
 If you are making a simple green salad or a cold noodle salad to accompany other Japanese dishes, use ponzu as the dressing as is, or add it in a two to one ratio to oil, such as 1/2 cup ponzu to 1/4 cup oil.

 - If you use ponzu as a marinade for chicken, don't marinate it for longer than six hours.
 Fish should only be marinated for 30 minutes to an hour.